3. Benchtop System Assembly¶

 All Pika imaging spectrometers must be interfaced to a computer for data acquisition.
-Depending on which Pika imaging spectrometer you have, this interface may utilize a USB or CameraLink interface.
+Depending on which Pika imaging spectrometer you have, this interface may utilize a USB or Ethernet interface.
 Additionally, some Pika spectrometers require external power.
 The image below shows interfacing with USB 3, which also provides power to the camera.

 Using the provided interface cable, connect your Pika imaging spectrometer to the appropriate port on your computer, and (optionally) connect the power supply.

 3.2.4.
 Setting Objective Lens Aperture¶

-Next, set the f-stop (f/#) of the objective lens.
-There is a range of acceptable options and the end user will need to choose the appropriate value based on his or her application.
-Large f/#s will provide large depths of field, but limit the amount of light collected, whereas small f/#s will have small depths of field but will exhibit better light gathering.
+You may need to adjust the f-stop (f/#) of the objective lens.
+There is a range of acceptable options and you will need to choose the appropriate value based on the application.
+Larger f/#s provide larger depths of field, but limit the amount of light collected, whereas smaller f/#s will have smaller depths of field but exhibit better light gathering.